 By combining safety and compliance in WorkBuddy, your employees won’t be subjected to repetitive and error-prone data entry.
 Completed checklists and compliance forms are processed directly into your job management database so everything is in one place.
 That means compliance managers get consistent information that will enable them to make the right risk mitigation and safety management decisions.

 Improve team coordination

 Another advantage of having compliance and job management features in one place is that it makes it easy for teams to function as a single unit.
 Dispatchers can assign compliance checklists and field technicians can view their tasks all within WorkBuddy’s field app.
 Any deficiencies reported in a site or asset inspection are automatically visible to the service manager on their desktop.
 From there, managers who have evaluated the problem can use WorkBuddy’s job scheduling capabilities to create multiple work orders for maintenance tasks.
 This illustrates how a fully integrated system can close gaps between departments and prevent miscommunication in the compliance process.

 Incorporating safety and compliance in your job management system is one of the best ways to highlight the importance of health and safety.
 Checklists and automated reminders ensure adherence to operating standards, but they also show technicians that you have their best interests in mind.
 Plus, when everyone is aware of safety risks and their potential impacts, your teams will naturally work together to prevent serious incidents and keep each other safe.
 Ultimately, by creating a safe environment, technicians can work more effectively and produce outstanding results for your company.

 If your business wants to improve workplace safety and never miss compliance obligations, WorkBuddy is the solution.
-Our safety and compliance features mixed with job management capabilities is a potent combination that dramatically optimises your business operations.
+Our safety and compliance module mixed with job management capabilities is a potent combination that dramatically optimises your business operations.
 Request a demo today to learn more about how WorkBuddy’s safety and compliance features benefit your business.